Travis Scott: Fashion

 On April 30, 2019, Scott announced a collaboration with Nike to release his Cactus Jack Air Jordan 1's in May that year.
 In 2020, Scott partnered with Evisu, a Japanese denim brand founded by Hidehiko Yamane in 1991.
 On June 24, 2021, Scott announced a collaboration with Dior for a menswear collection that released in 2021.
 A live stream showcasing the collection was released on June 25.
 The live stream also showcased snippets of songs from his upcoming fourth studio album Utopia featuring a song with Westside Gunn and instrumentals from the album.
 In later 2022, Scott and Skepta, a British grime MC, rapper, and record producer, headlined an event hosted by Virgil Abloh Securities.
 The one-day music festival was held at the FPL Solar Amphitheater in Miami, Florida, U.S. The event took place to honor the late Virgil Abloh's legacy called Mirror Mirror.
 Since then, Scott has partnered both creatively and as the face of several clothing lines for luxury fashion houses like Helmut Lang and Saint Laurent.

-In 2025, Scott was appointed Chief Visionary Officer by the eyewear brand Oakley, a role intended to influence the company’s creative direction.

-Notable Sneaker collaborations

-Scott's sneakers collections are listed below:
+In 2023, Scott collaborated with Audemars Piguet on a limited edition “Cactus Jack” model of the Royal Oak watch inspired by his album Utopia.
+Launch events for the collaboration were held in New York.
+In May 2024, Scott released his first sneaker collaboration with Jordan Brand, the CJ-1 T-Rexx, also known as the Jumpman Jack, which sold out instantly online.
+In 2024, Scott also previewed the Jumpman Jack “Sail/Mocha,” another sneaker collaboration with Jordan Brand, during his performance at the 66th Annual Grammy Awards.
+In May 2025, Scott collaborated with Spotify and FC Barcelona to release a special Cactus Jack-branded edition of the club’s kit for El Clásico, as well as several activations to promote the event.

+Nike partnership